Winning Dishes to Celebrate the World Cup

 Goooooooooooooaaaaaaaal!
-As the best players in the world gather for the 2014 World Cup, we've assembled 13 essential dishes to celebrate each of FIFA's top 13 national teams.
+As the best players in the world gather for the 2018 World Cup, we've assembled essential dishes to celebrate some of FIFA's top national teams.
 Score major points with these kicky sweet and savory recipes.

 Photo By: Matt Armendariz ©2012, Television Food Network, GP.
 All Rights Reserved.